 Jennifer Allen, MD, Clinical Course Director for Family/Community Medicine and OUM Class of 2012 also touted the importance of weekly quizzes.
 Dr. Allen is a board-certified family physician with an active practice in Missouri (USA).

 “Quizzes aren’t intended to ‘trip you up.’
 They are a way for you to see your progress and be ready for the end- of-rotation exams.
 For instructors, they also tend to reflect whether or not our students are reading assigned material,” said Dr. Allen. “ I, myself, routinely take quizzes as a way to retain information likely to be on my Board of Family Medicine recertification exams.”

-“Any clinical student without an advisor is clearly missing out,” said Dr. Diamante, a sentiment confirmed by Ahmed Muhsin, MBChB, MPH, OUM Academic Adviser who attended the session.
+“Any clinical student without an advisor is clearly missing out,” said Dr. Diamante, a sentiment confirmed by Ahmed Muhsin, MBChB, MPH, OUM Academic Advisor who attended the session.

-Students with questions about any component of the new clinical courses should contact their Regional Dean or Clinical Student Adviser.
-Clinical students who do not yet have a Clinical Student Adviser are strongly urged to get one in order to better navigate the revised clinical curriculum.
+Students with questions about any component of the new clinical courses should contact their Regional Dean or Clinical Student Advisor.
+Clinical students who do not yet have a Clinical Student Advisor are strongly urged to get one in order to better navigate the revised clinical curriculum.
 Regional Deans will also connect students with appropriate advisors.